 The information a client provides in counseling sessions is kept completely private.
 There are many laws (and professional ethics) that uphold the client's right to confidentiality of information.
 For this reason, the counselor will not disclose information to anyone regarding your attendance, appointments, or personal information without your written consent, unless required by law.
 There are a few limitations to confidentiality.
 These include:

 - Staff consultations: it is possible that the counselor will consult with other student support staff in order to provide the best possible service to clients.
 These consultations are for professional use only and often the student's identity is not disclosed.

-- Child/elderly/disabled abuse: counselors are mandated reporters of the state.
-If a counselor has reason to believe an elderly or disabled individual is at risk of harm or a person under the age of 18 is being abused or neglected, the counselor is legally required to report this to state agencies.
+- Children/elderly/persons with disabilities abuse: counselors are mandated reporters of the state.
+If a counselor has reason to believe an elderly person or individual with disabilities is at risk of harm or a person under the age of 18 is being abused or neglected, the counselor is legally required to report this to state agencies.

 - Harm to self or others: if the counselor believes that you present an imminent danger to yourself or someone else, the counselor is legally obligated to take action to report this information.
 This may include crisis screening personnel, family members who can keep you safe, or law enforcement.